Updated October 2023.

 4) Provides Objective-Based Measurement

-Facebook conveniently separates its ad campaign templates into three categories to help guide advertisers in the ad creation process.
+The benefits of Facebook Ads keep going!
+This social platform conveniently separates its ad campaign templates into three categories to help guide advertisers in the ad creation process.
 These options are fundamentally based on the objectives of the advertisers.

 The Facebook Ad categories are: